2020 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 History Of The 2020 Dime

-The Roosevelt dime was introduced in January 1946, shortly after President Franklin D. Roosevelt’s death in April 1945.
-Designed by Chief Engraver John R. Sinnock, it replaced the Mercury dime and became the first regular-issue coin in over 40 years to be designed in-house by a Mint employee.
+The Roosevelt dime debuted on January 30, 1946 — chosen deliberately to coincide with President Franklin D. Roosevelt’s birthday.
+Designed by Chief Engraver John R. Sinnock, it replaced the Mercury dime and became the first regular U.S. coin in over 40 years designed entirely by a Mint employee rather than an outside artist.

-The U.S. Mint temporarily reduced staffing for safety but ramped up to full production capacity by mid-June, operating with mandatory Saturday and voluntary Sunday overtime to meet increased demand.
-The Mint produced nearly 1.6 billion coins in June alone, far exceeding the typical 1 billion monthly average.
+The Mint temporarily cut staffing for safety but ramped back up quickly.
+By mid-June 2020, it was running mandatory Saturday and voluntary Sunday overtime, and produced nearly 1.6 billion coins in that single month — well above the typical 1 billion monthly average.

-On a legislative front, President Trump signed the Circulating Collectible Coin Redesign Act of 2020 in January 2021, which will bring the Roosevelt dime’s first major redesign since 1965 when the reverse changes in 2026 for America’s 250th anniversary.
+On the legislative side, President Trump signed the Circulating Collectible Coin Redesign Act of 2020 in January 2021.
+This law will bring the Roosevelt dime’s first major reverse redesign since 1965, timed to America’s 250th anniversary in 2026.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List